ethereum/ethereum-org-website/src/content/community/code-of-conduct/index.md

 - Physical violence, threatening physical violence or encouraging of physical violence of any kind
 - Using sexualized language or imagery or imposing unwelcome sexual attention
-- Impersonating another individual or otherwise dishonestly claiming affiliation with some individual or organization.
+- Impersonating another individual or otherwise dishonestly claiming affiliation with some individual or organization
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Harassing other community members in public or private channels
 - Publishing others’ private information, such as a physical or electronic address, without explicit permission